 Everyone’s Talking About It: What’s Baby Botox?

-You might have heard the term “Baby Botox” bouncing around a lot lately.
-What does it mean?
+You might have heard the term “Baby Botox” bouncing around a lot lately, but what does it mean?

 Thankfully, this term does not refer to Botox for babies, but rather to the gentler outcome achieved by using tiny—or “baby”—amounts of Botox during treatment.
 It’s also been referred to as “Light Botox” or “Botox Light” and is ideal for patients who want to soften lines caused by muscle movement, without stopping this movement altogether.

 It’s important to distinguish the difference between good Botox and Baby Botox.